galenwilkerson/Human-Mobility-Research/README.md

 # Human Mobility Research - Complex systems of human mobility

-This was a research project to understand the scaling (exponent) of human mobility patterns, especially in cities.
+This was a research project to understand the scaling exponent of human mobility trip length distributions, especially in cities.

-Previous research using Big Data (twitter and related social media) was not able to discuss urban scale (usually much greater than the city scale of ~ 10km) mobility patterns.
+Previous research using big data approaches with social media was not able to address urban scale mobility patterns.
+Our research dramatically expanded on the scale of prior work to trip lengths of 10km and below.

 Understanding this data involved a great deal of visualization and categorical visualization, as well as familiarity with methods and results of other related publications.